 On each tour operator listed on StormChasingUSA.com you can find out more information about their vehicles.
 If some information is missing, make sure you ask your tour operastor.

 If you have a medical condition, make sure you let the tour operator know if they can take care of your needs.
 Some tour companies offer tours for people with special needs and with disabilities.
 Some tour companies will not allow you to go if you have certain medical conditions.

-These are things that are not likely to be deal breakers but that would be interesting to know, when you compare the tour companies:
+These are things that are not likely to be deal breakers but that would be interesting to know when you compare the tour companies:

 There are some things you should expect to pay for, and other things you should expect to get included into the tour price.

 You should expect to pay, out of your own pocket, for:

 You should not expect to pay extra for

 …unless stated explicitly otherwise when you book the tour.

 Note that some private tour operators have a different set-up, offering tours where you pay only for the tour guide and his or her equipment.
 You are then expected to arrange (and pay for) the vehicle, gas, hotel etc. Double check if this applies to the private tour you are going on!